Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 * **Where** - Where can we get the *relevant data* from?
 * **When**  - By when this data is needed?

-*Note:* It doesn't matter how awesome a product is, it will be of no value if not delivered in time.
+*Note:* It doesn't matter how awesome a product is, it will be of no value if not delivered when it is needed.
 Sometimes a normal product works way better than an awesome product, it totally depends on the time of entry.

 ### Project plan:
 1. To decide on a topic on which a 'Data Product' is to be made.